 - One of the easiest ways to clean a textured fridge, (and they are not easy to clean once the grime sets in) is to spray with... yes, once again!
 “Johnson Scrubbing Bubble Bathroom Cleaner.”
 Let it set for the required time, then wipe clean with a damp sponge.
 Rinse clean and dry with a cloth.

 - The "Mr. Clean Magic Eraser" works really well on textured surfaces.
 (And so many other things!)
-Be sure to rinse fridge surface with clean water, then dry after using the eraser.
+Be sure to rinse the refridgerator surface with clean water, then dry after using the eraser.

 Staging the inside of the refrigerator

-Why should you bother to home stage the inside of your fridge?
+As if cleaning your refrigerator wasn't bad enough, why should I stage the inside of my fridge?
 Because home buyers WILL peek inside.